seppedelanghe/Caveman/README.md

 # Traducteur

 Traducteur is a pydantic model based database manager.
-It currently only supports mongodb.
+It currently only supports mongodb with SQL support on the way.

 ## Requirements